tugberkgoc/foundation-notes/07 Unit Testing.md

 Most of the time you will be using the **Step Over** button.

 Continue stepping over the code until ot terminates, keeping an eye on the Watch variable.
+An alternative to viewing the variables in the debug pane is to hover the cursor over any variable name in the source code before the current line and its value appears as a tool tip!

 Now we need to write a solution to pass the test.
 As you add code keep running the debugger on the failed test.